gbowne1/ClassicOS/CONTRIBUTING.md

 ## Community and Communication

-Join our community on [GitHub Discussions](link-to-discussions) or [our Discord/Slack channel](link-to-community-chat) to connect with other contributors and maintainers.
+Join our community on [GitHub Discussions](https://github.com/gbowne1/ClassicOS/discussions) or [our Discord](https://discord.gg/QusyDYeh) or [our Slack server/channel](https://join.slack.com/t/connectcoders/shared_invite/zt-23ajnvegn-0nUuIlxhSDU8tQrPBL~riQ)to connect with other contributors and maintainers.
 This is the place to seek help, discuss ideas, and stay updated on project developments.

 ## Code of Conduct